-304.5.4 MULTIPLE APPLICATIONS OF THE EMDT DEVICE
+308.5.4 MULTIPLE APPLICATIONS OF THE TASER DEVICE

 Deputies shall apply the TASER device for only one standard cycle of five seconds or less and then evaluate the situation before applying any subsequent cycles (Washington State Office of the Attorney General Model Use of Force Policy).
-Multiple applications of the TASER device against a single individual should be avoided unless the deputy reasonably believes that the need to control the individual outweighs the potentially increased risk posed by multiple applications.
+Multiple applications of the TASER device against a single individual are generally not recommended and should be avoided unless the deputy reasonably believes that the need to control the individual outweighs the potentially increased risk posed by multiple applications.